 The background to the indigenous literary traditions of Ireland, Scotland and the Isle of Man.

-It is generally recognised that the destruction or disappearance of numerous Medieval Irish, Scottish and Manx manuscripts during the Scandinavian, Norman-British and Anglo-British invasions of the Gaelic nations represents a major loss to European history and scholarship.
-Important narrative compendiums such as the frequently mentioned Cion Droma Sneachta “Booklet of Droim Sneachta” are now almost certainly lost beyond any hope of recovery.
-However those rare sources that have survived into the present era do provide an invaluable insight into the thinking and imagination of the early Gaelic peoples.
+It’s generally understood that the loss of innumerable Medieval manuscripts during the Scandinavian, Norman-British and Anglo-British invasions of the Gaelic nations of north-western Europe has greatly impaired our understanding of the early histories of Ireland, Scotland and the Isle of Man.
+Important narrative compendiums such as the oft mentioned Cion Droma Sneachta, the “Booklet of Droim Sneachta”, are almost certainly lost and beyond recovery.
+However those rare sources that have survived to the present day do provide an invaluable insight into the thinking and imagination of the early Gaelic peoples.

-The most important works to have been bequeathed to us from the Middle Ages are the late 11th or early 12th century Leabhar na hÚidhre (or “Book of the Dun Cow”), the early 12th century Leabhar na Nuachongbhála (also known as the Leabhar Laighean or “Book of Leinster”), and the so-called Rawlinson Manuscript B 502 which may be or contain part of the missing 12th century Leabhar Gleanna Dá Loch (“Book of Glendalough”).
-Despite the relatively late periods given to these manuscripts most of the materials they contain pre-date their composition by hundreds of years and a few can be dated as far back as the 5th or 6th centuries.
+The most important of these manuscripts are the late 11th or early 12th century Leabhar na hÚidhre (or “Book of the Dun Cow”), the early 12th century Leabhar na Nuachongbhála (also known as the Leabhar Laighean or “Book of Leinster”), and the so-called Rawlinson Manuscript B 502 which may be or contain part of the missing 12th century Leabhar Gleanna Dá Loch (“Book of Glendalough”).
+Despite the relatively late periods given for these works most of the materials they contain pre-date their composition by hundreds of years and a few can be dated as far back as the 5th or 6th centuries.

 When using these materials it is always necessary to question the impact of the circumstances in which they were created.
 The vast majority of the manuscripts were produced by monastic scribes who may well have been torn between their desire to record the pre-Christian traditions of Ireland and Scotland on the one hand and their religious hostility to those self-same non-Christian traditions on the other.
 As a result most of the manuscript sources form part of a literary movement to establish a history for the Gaelic peoples that could bear comparison with that of other Christianised peoples in Europe (as found for instance in the works of Nennius, Geoffrey of Monmouth and the British monastic schools).
 This movement, taking root in the monasteries of Medieval Ireland, slowly developed a new body of historical and genealogical works for newly Christianised societies based upon indigenous pre-Christian oral beliefs mixed with Biblical, ecclesiastical and Classical influences from across Europe and beyond.